CheshirCa/ESP32-C3-Clock/README.md

 ```

 **Important:**
-- If starts with digits 1-7 WITHOUT colon, it's weekdays
+- If starts with digits 1-7 WITHOUT colon, these are weekdays
-- If starts with time (e.g., 17:00), it's daily alarm
+- If starts with time (e.g., 17:00), this is a daily alarm
 - Flags `R` and `S` are separate, case-insensitive letters
 - Text should not start with letters `R` or `S` (will be treated as flag)